 Determination of Indigence

 Northern Mariana Islands has no presumption of indigence in juvenile court proceedings.
-An indigent person is one who, at the time need is determined, does not have sufficient assets, credit, or other means to provide for payment of an attorney and all other necessary expenses of representation without depriving the person or his dependents of food, shelter or clothing, and who has not disposed of any assets with the intent of establishing eligibility for indigent representation.
-1 N. Mar.
-I. Code § 2204.
+If a young person of their parents are financially unable to pay for counsel, the court shall appoint counsel.
+6 N. Mar.
+I. Code § 5135.
 Regulations on eligibility for a public defender in juvenile cases indicate that the income of both parents will be considered when determining a child’s eligibility for free legal counsel.

 Waiver of Counsel

 When and how the court may decide to detain a child or otherwise place restrictions on the child’s freedom is defined by statute and court rules.
-In the Northern Mariana Islands, a detention hearing must occur within 24 hours of the child being detained, excluding non-judicial days.
+In the Northern Mariana Islands, a detention hearing must occur within 24 hours of the child being detained, excluding Saturdays, Sundays, and holidays.
 6 N. Mar.
 I. Code § 5141(d).
-Provisions for the detention of juveniles are found in 6 N. Mar.
-I. Code §§ 5141, 5142, and 5143.
+Provisions for the detention of youth are found in 6 N. Mar.
+I. Code §§ 5141; 5142; 5143; 5144; 5153; 5154.

 NJDC’s Detention Page provides more information about detaining youth.

-The legal needs of children in the delinquency system rarely end at disposition, and states vary in the way they provide a right to representation on these post-disposition issues.
+The legal needs of young people in the delinquency system rarely end at disposition, and states vary in the way they provide a right to representation on these post-disposition issues.
 The Northern Mariana Islands statutes list no post-disposition proceedings at which youth have a right to counsel.